laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-29-on-importance-of-having-dotfiles-in-github.markdown

 settings.

 In this article I am going discuss why it is beneficial to keep dotfiles in Git and have them stored in GitHub.
+At the end, I will provide a how-to on putting dotfiles under GitHub.

 ## Why bother?